 His long immersion in radical modernism ..., has paid dividends in the development of an individual perception of a very high order and in the steady growth of a rare lyrical talent, maturing in his Nhill and Dimboola landscapes.
 Here... we glimpse for the first time since Roberts, McCubbin and the early Streeton, the return of an authentic national vision on a higher and more independent level.

 Albert Tucker, Angry Penguins, no. 5, 1943.

 Nolan spent his final years in London where, in addition to painting, he illustrated books and designed sets for the ballet and opera.
 Sidney Nolan is held by many to be Australia's most internationally famous artist and is referred to as one of the major artists of the twentieth century in Western art.
 Much of his work is on display in the National Gallery of Victoria.
-In 1974, Nolan donated 24 of his works to the Australian public, held as the Nolan Gallery's Foundation Collection at Lanyon, ACT.
+In 1974, Nolan donated 24 of his works to the Australian public, held as the Nolan Gallery's Foundation Collection at the Canberra Museum and Gallery.